-- One of Philip K. Dick's lesser known short stories is a piece called Some Kinds of Life, which is basically about humanity's constant tendency to find reasons to go to war.
-The whole thing being told from the point of view of a housewife in a future society as members of her family are drafted into military service for various wars in different parts of the Solar System and end up being killed in action.
-The story ends with the wife receiving a draft notice of her own and being genuinely shocked by the notion that the army would become desperate enough to start recruiting women (I might add they do this after resorting to recruiting boys under the regulation age).
+- One of Philip K. Dick's lesser known short stories is a piece called Some Kinds of Life, which is about humanity's constant tendency to find reasons to go to war.
+The whole thing is told from the point of view of a housewife in a future society as members of her family are drafted into military service for various wars in different parts of the Solar System and end up being killed in action.
+The story ends with the wife receiving a draft notice of her own and being genuinely shocked by the notion that the army would become desperate enough to start recruiting women (they do this after resorting to recruiting boys under the regulation age).
 This would probably have made sense when it was written, as it was likely at a point when the army was still very male-exclusive and women were only permitted in very specific fields.
 However, it may seem a bit jarring to a modern reader living in a world where it is not so unusual for women to serve in the military with just as much combat training as their male comrades.

-- Not even the Bible is immune to this trope.
+- Not even The Bible is immune to this trope.
 Some end-of-the-world prophecies in it run along the lines of: "Two women will be grinding corn together.
 And one will be taken up to heaven, the other one not."

 - This could be explained in part as being the use of imagery which would have been familiar to audiences in that setting, common in prophecy as well as in things like the parables of Jesus.
 A lot of Biblical allusions and metaphors are like this, which is why they often need explanation to modern audiences.
-(It is also true that some societies are still of he primitive agrarian type for whom such sayings are current reality.
+(It is also true that some societies are still of the primitive agrarian type for whom such sayings are current reality.
 So your mileage may vary on how "current" or likely they are.)

 - Published in 1959, Alas, Babylon portrays breastfeeding and home canning as relics which have all but disappeared prior to the nuclear strike depicted in the book, but which must be reluctantly revived in the conditions prevailing afterward.
-Both practices have made a strong comeback since the 1950s.
+Both practices have made a strong comeback since the 1950's.